riganti/dotvvm-docs/Pages/concepts/viewmodels/overview.md

 ## Base class

 Viewmodels in DotVVM commonly inherit from the `DotvvmViewModelBase` class.
-Althought it is not mandatory, we recommend to follow this convention.
+Although it is not mandatory, we recommend to follow this convention.

 The `DotvvmViewModelBase` class offers several useful mechanisms that you may need: